AlexanderSchuetz97/JavaNativeUtils/README.md

 I currently use netbsd 10.0 to cross compile and test.
 The library may or may not work with earlier or later versions of netbsd.

+#### OpenBSD (7.5)
+* amd64

+I currently use openbsd 7.5 to cross compile and test.
+The library may or may not work with earlier or later versions of openbsd.

 ### Unsupported OS